Banner Elk, North Carolina

 In addition to research completed for each senior’s required capstone project, many students are invited to participate in individual research by Lees-McRae faculty.
 Many of those research projects are presented at conferences and events across the U.S.

 Students within the Wildlife Biology program carry out research at the Elk Valley Preserve and Field Station.
 The college’s property provides students with the opportunity to conduct real-world research in a natural environment.
-While there, students complete long-term research and gather data on various mammals, salamanders, snakes, and various fish.
+While there, students complete long-term research and gather data on various mammals, salamanders, snakes, and fish.\

 From Wildlife Rehabilitation to Nursing, students can travel the world helping those in need all while exercising their acquired skills.
 Recently, a group of Wildlife Rehabilitation students traveled to New Zealand to learn about indigenous wildlife and volunteer in a rehabilitation center.
 Similarly, nursing students traveled to Haiti to serve in one of several area hospitals.